Hassan Mead: Indoor season

+In his freshman season, he finished second overall in the Big Ten Conference Meet (23:47.70).
+In his very first 10K a week later, Mead again finished 2nd overall (29:57) in the Midwest Regional Meet to qualify for the NCAA Nationals.
+He only finished 43rd in that race (with a time of 30:36), but it was good enough to become Minnesota's first freshman All-American, and he was named the Big Ten Freshman of the Year.

-Mead opened his indoor season at the University of Nebraska, where he took third in the 3k with a time of 8:13.
+Mead opened his indoor season at the University of Nebraska–Lincoln, where he took third in the 3k with a time of 8:13.
 On February 16, 2008, Mead ran the second fastest 3,000 meter time ever by a Minnesota runner (8:01.08) at the Husky Invite at the University of Washington.
 Two weeks later Mead raced at the Big Ten Conference Championships in Madison, Wisconsin.
 On the first day he took third in the 3,000 meter run, finishing with a time of 8:11, crossing the line behind Brandon Bethke of the University of Wisconsin–Madison and Jeff See of the Ohio State University.
 The next day, Mead placed second in the 5,000 meter run, finishing in a time 14:22, losing again to Bethke but defeating the Big Ten Cross Country Champion Matt Withrow.
 His efforts earned him two big ten medals and 2nd Team All-Big Ten Conference for his 5k race.

 Outdoor season

 Mead made his debut at the University of Oregon in Eugene, Oregon.
 He finished his first College outdoor 5K with a time of 13:57.86, the 7th fastest in school history and his first sub-14-minute 5K.
 At the Stanford Invitational in May, he bested that time with 13:49.35, the 3rd-fastest in school history.
 On May 15, he won the Big Ten Conference Meet by 50 meters, running a 14:12.
 Mead had also previously qualified for the NCAA Midwest Regional Meet on several occasions (the standard was 14:12).
-He finished 5th at Regionals, advancing to the Nationals with a time of 14:02.
-In the 5000 meter prelims at Nationals, he again finished 5th in his first heat to qualify for the finals 2 days later.
+He finished 5th at regionals, advancing to the nationals with a time of 14:02.
+In the 5000 meter prelims at nationals, he again finished 5th in his first heat to qualify for the finals 2 days later.
 He ended up 6th overall, becoming the Gopher men's only All-American for 2008.
 His time of 13:44.30 also became a new School Record, and he finished his Freshman season as an All American in 2 sports, and only 14 seconds off of the Olympic Trials "A" standard to automatically qualify him for a chance to go to the Olympics in the 5000.